apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

 # ![png](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/doc/tutorials/gluon/datasets/fashion_mnist_bag.png)
 ```

-When training machine learning models it is important to shuffle the training samples every time you pass through the dataset (i.e. each epoch).
-Sometimes the order of your samples will have a spurious relationship with the target variable, and shuffling the samples helps remove this.
+When training some models it can be important to shuffle the training samples every time you pass through the dataset (i.e. each epoch).
+Sometimes the order of your samples will have a spurious relationship with the target variable, and shuffling the samples helps remove this, improving performance.
 With [DataLoader](/api/python/docs/api/gluon/data/index.html#dataloader) it's as simple as adding `shuffle=True`.
-You don't need to shuffle the validation and testing data though.

 If you have more complex shuffling requirements (e.g. when handling sequential data), take a look at [mxnet.gluon.data.BatchSampler](/api/python/docs/api/gluon/data/index.html#mxnet.gluon.data.BatchSampler) and pass this to your `DataLoader` instead.